harper-carroll/finetune-guides/README.md

 # Fine-tuning Mistral 7B using QLoRA

-A comprehensive tutorial for fine-tuning the Mistral 7B model using Quantized Low-Rank Adaptation (QLoRA) on the VIGGo dataset for meaning representation tasks.
+A comprehensive tutorial for fine-tuning the Mistral 7B model using Quantized Low-Rank Adaptation (QLoRA) on the ViGGO dataset for meaning representation tasks.

 ### We use the [Nebius AI Cloud](https://nebius.com/services/studio-inference-service?utm_medium=cpc&utm_source=yoloco&utm_campaign=harpercarrollai).